 Mariann's writing has been featured in The Guardian, The Independent, The Huffington Post, and The Observer.
 Mariann has appeared on BBC News, Bloomberg, and her research has formed part of BBC Radio 4' The Today Programme and Laurie Taylor's Thinking Allowed.
 Facebook Etiquette, the award-winning blog authored by Mariann, was the first digital narrative to be presented at the Edinburgh Book Festival.

-Mariann holds a PhD. in Sociology and Masters in Women's Studies from her 1+3 ESCR scholarship at the University of York, where she continues to contribute to the research community.
+Mariann holds a PhD. in Sociology and a Masters in Women's Studies from her 1+3 ESCR scholarship at the University of York, where she continues contributing to the research community.